izskat/enstack_innovatech/README.md

 # enstack_innovatech
-// install all packages
-npm install

-//run the code
-node index
+Local Set Up
+Make sure MongoDB is installed and running.
+Run npm install after downloading the file given in canvas To run the application, execute node index.js